why-Radhika/Mini_Project_23-24/README.md

 3. Streamlit option menu (pip install streamlit-option-menu) Note- The command may vary depending on the version of your system and exisiting frameworks.
 Search the browser in case of error.

-To host the spyder file code we open the terminal and paste the following code in the terminal streamlit run "C:\Users\gupta\OneDrive\Desktop\Mini Project\Multiple Disease Prediction.py" Copy the path of your spyder file and then paste this command in your terminal.
+To host the spyder file code we open the terminal and paste the following code with changes in your terminal.

+streamlit run "C:\Users\gupta\OneDrive\Desktop\Mini Project\Multiple Disease Prediction.py"
+   Copy the path of your spyder file and then paste this command in your terminal.
    The local host will run in your browser.